yosbelms/cor/docs/documentation.md

     }
 }
 ```
 This module exports `PI` variable, `circleArea` function and `Circle` class.

-Once a module is required to be used, it initializes by executing(if exists) a function named `init`.
+Once a module is required, it initializes by executing(if exists) a function named `init`.
 Modules initializes the first time is required.

 Example:
 ```
 http = nil

 func init() {
-    http = @HttpServer
+    http = &HttpServer
 }

 ```